himaxwell/himaxwell.github.io/_drafts/concerns-part3.md

 > A ***concern*** allows a ***class*** to play a ***role*** via ***polymorphism***.

-When you think about "playing a role," hopefully now, thanks to our detour, you immediately realize that doing so means responding to all of the messages that the role understands.
-To put it another way:
+When you think about "playing a role," hopefully now, thanks to our detour, you immediately realize that doing so means responding to all of the messages that the role understands:

 > A class that includes a concern takes on a role and is now able to respond to all of the messages that the concern understands.